Release Date: 2023

 Tesla Cybertruck price

 Tesla recently pulled a bunch of Cybertruck information from its website, including specifications and pricing.
-However, we still know what Tesla used to say the truck would cost.
+While we know what Tesla used to say the truck would cost, it's confirmed those prices will not be honored going forward.

-However, considering Full Self Driving Autopilot's price has risen by $6,000 since July 2019, it's pretty likely that more price hikes are on the way.
+However, considering Full Self Driving Autopilot's price has risen by $3,000 since July 2019, it's pretty likely that more price hikes are on the way.
 Elon Musk himself has said as much (opens in new tab) on more than one occasion.
+Tesla did bring back Enhanced Autopilot, which shares many of the same features as FSD for a much lower $6,000 price tag.

 The Cybertruck was also supposed to be coming to the U.K..
 However, Musk said that the truck is currently being built to U.S. specifications, since trying to make it suitable for every country would be impossible.
 U.K. pricing and launch details are still a complete unknown.